input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

     or paid to some arbitrary validator script.
 The former option makes this confusing for users, and the latter scenario will slightly increase the cost of the transaction (min UTxO fee).
+    Alternatively, the former option could send the token back to the user's wallet, and another transaction could burn the proxied tokens (a transaction pipeline could be used so we do not need to wait 2 blocks) -- but again, this would slightly increase fees since it does two transactions instead of one.

 We will also allow the distinguished UTxO to store a collection of proxied minting policies where `FUELProxyPolicy` will mint only if *any* of the proxied